Potomac Yard: Redevelopment

+In December 2023, it was announced that the Washington Capitals and Washington Wizards would move to a new arena to be built at Potomac Yard.
+The site was to include training facilities, team offices, and a performing arts venue.

+In March 2024, it was announced that the plan for the new arena had been canceled.

 Potomac Yard Park

 Construction for Potomac Yard Park began in 2009, and it opened on December 14, 2013.
 The park contains a water fountain, playgrounds, and sports fields within 24 acres.
 Located south of the main shopping district, it borders train tracks carrying freight and Virginia Railway Express commuter rail.

 The City of Alexandria has erected a series of seven signs in Potomac Yard Park that sequentially describe and illustrate the history of the area.
 These include: